shawyu/seasonal-tips-skill/README.md

 # seasonal-tips-skill
-A simple Alexa skill that gives seasonal energy savings tips based on the temperature and time of year.
+A simple Alexa skill that gives seasonal energy savings tips based on the time of year.
+User can also specify a season to request a tip for.